Multi-Purchase Behavior: Modeling, Estimation and Optimization

 \section{Discussion}

 While the focus of the paper has been on proposing a parsimonious model for multi-purchase behavior in retail and other online settings followed by algorithmic solutions for maximizing revenues, there are a few key managerial insights that become apparent.
 Firstly, the investigations in this paper support the importance of modeling richer consumer behavior models going beyond what has been done previously.
-Although operational decision based on these richer models may pose challenges, we have shown fairly extensively that scalable near real-time computation of revenue maximizing recommendation sets is entirely feasible, even if the problem is NP-complete in theory.
-Not only is the computation fast, but the expected revenue gains to be had with richer models make them well worth the effort.
+Although operational decisions based on these richer models may pose challenges, we have shown fairly extensively that scalable near real-time computation of revenue maximizing recommendation sets is entirely feasible, even if the problem is NP-hard in theory.
+Not only is this computation fast in practice, but the expected revenue gains to be had with richer models make them well worth the effort.
 Second, practitioners should not be afraid of the increase in complexity with these models.
 For instance, the proposed models in this work are parametric and interpretable, and only depend quadratically on the number of products, a feature common with many single-choice models such as the Markov chain choice model, the paired combinatorial logit model and others.

 Third, managers and practitioners can easily trade-off model complexity with increase in optimization times with the models and algorithms proposed here.
 The richer the model, the better it represents consumer purchase behavior, while at the same time increasing the operational aspects (such as run-times).
-In fact, the iterative nature of the proposed algorithm allows one to control this trade-off in a fine grained manner: they can choose less number of iteration steps to solve for candidate recommendation sets, which may not be optimal but useful to improve the user experience and revenues compared to the alternative.
+In fact, the iterative nature of our approach allows one to control this trade-off in a fine grained manner: they can choose less number of iteration steps to solve for candidate recommendation sets, which may not be optimal but useful to improve the user experience and revenues compared to other alternatives.
 Further, \rcm{} model from the \bmvlk{} family seems to be rich enough to provide tangible gains when compared to single-choice models.